-What Is an ALTA Survey?
+What Is an ALTA Land Survey?

+The ALTA land title survey is designed to ensure that properties meet the minimum precision and detail requirements established jointly by the American Land Title Association (ATLA) and the National Society of Professional Surveyors (NSPS).
 Another organization involved is the American Congress on Surveying and Mapping (ACSM).
 ALTA/ACSM surveys meet the highest standards of surveys and are part of due diligence when property is being transferred or refinanced.

-What Is Included in an ALTA Land Survey?
+What Is Included in ALTA Surveying?

-Who Orders an ALTA Survey?
+Who Needs an ALTA Surveyor?

-If you are unsure if an ALTA survey is right for your situation or if another survey would do the trick, contact our team of New York land surveyors.
+If you are unsure if an ALTA property survey is right for your situation or if another type of survey would do the trick, contact our team of New York land surveyors.
 We can discuss your survey needs, determine whether an ALTA survey is right for you and offer a free quote.

 When dealing with commercial property, a Title Company/Lender may require you to perform an ALTA survey when a commercial property is being refinanced or exchanging hands.
 This is done to remove any “risks” such as encroachments, easements, and boundary line disputes.